GaragePixel/stdlib-for-mx2/RULES_TO_CONTRIB.md

 ## Purpose

-This guide provides comprehensive syntax rules for developing applications with Monkey2/Wonkey when integrating with Monkey2/Aida 4/stdlib/sdk/sdk_mojo's programs and apps, following these conventions ensures optimal compatibility between your code and Aida's processing pipeline.
+This document summarizes the essential coding conventions, syntax rules, and best practices for Monkey2 development based on the GaragePixel repositories and Aida 4.
+These guidelines ensure consistent, maintainable code across projects while leveraging Monkey2's unique language features effectively, ensuring optimal compatibility between your code and Aida's processing pipeline.

 ## Functionality